🔥Coronavirus: When can we start using the P(andemic) word?🔥

 COVID-19 has certainly become an epidemic in many parts of the world, said David Fisman, an infectious disease expert at the University of Toronto.
 An epidemic is the widespread occurrence of a disease — typically infectious in nature — in a specific geographical location within a short period of time, according to the U.S. Centers for Disease Control and Prevention.

-In the case of the novel coronavirus, there are multiple epidemics around the world, beginning in Wuhan, China, the epicentre of the virus.
+In a Friday briefing, Ghebreyesus said the epidemics are linked and can still be traced to known contacts or clusters of cases.
+“We do not see evidence as yet that the virus is spreading freely in communities.
+As long as that’s the case, we still have a chance of containing this virus,” he said.

+With the need for ample testing, a vaccine for the virus is nowhere near ready for public administration.
+It could take up to a year, Toronto infectious disease specialist Isaac Bogoch told the National Post, echoing other estimates.

-“If we’re not using the ‘pandemic’ word now, we will be using it in the short days ahead,” said Toronto infectious disease specialist Isaac Bogoch.
+Without a vaccine and proper containment efforts, infections and deaths will continue to rise, Bogoch said.
+“If we’re not using the ‘pandemic’ word now, we will be using it in the short days ahead.”

 Currently, South Korea, Japan, Iran, Italy are the worst-hit countries outside of China, with South Korea reporting upwards of 2,300 infection cases and at least 13 deaths.
 Iran has had more deaths, at 26, but fewer infectious cases, at 245, the latest figures from the WHO show.